markxiong0122/crafted_playlists/README.md

-                        Number of tracks in the generated playlist --new-artists         Include only new artists --refresh             Refresh the local database from Spotify --list-playlists      List all your playlists
+                        Number of tracks in the generated playlist --new-artists         Include only new artists --refresh             Refresh the local database from Spotify -pl --list-playlists  List all your playlists
+  -gl --list-genres     List all genres
-  -h, --help            Show this help message and exit
+  -g --genre            Include only the input genre -bpm --bpm            Include only tracks with the specified tempo -h, --help            Show this help message and exit

 ```

 #### Usage Examples <a name="usage_examples"></a>